alex-kinokon/jsx-dom/README.md

 }
 ```

-5. Rich data jsx properties are accepted, but populated as properties rather than dom attributes.
+5. Rich data jsx properties are accepted, but populated as properties rather than DOM attributes.

 ```jsx
 class MyCustomElement extends HTMLElement {